alaurent34/darc/Readme.md

 ## To sort

-This is the current list of script to sort.
+This is the current list of scripts to sort.
 Please update this list once the script is sorted.
-Programs can be found under ADD PATH HERE.
+Programs can be found under ./scripts/.

 ### Python